 Eye health - nutrients for the eye

-The eye consists of many important parts, such as the retina, cornea, pupil, macula, etc. The macula is located in the retina of the eye and is responsible for visual acuity.
+The eye consists of many important parts, such as the retina, cornea, pupil, macula, etc. The macula sits in the retina of the eye and is responsible for visual acuity.
 Age-related macular degeneration (AMD) is the leading cause of vision loss in the Western world.
 The disease mainly occurs in people over the age of 60.
 In population studies*, it has been seen that women seem to be more affected than men.
 In addition, it has been seen in several studies that Europeans are affected by the disease to a greater extent than Asians and Africans.
 There are two different forms of AMD, one dry and one wet.
 The dry variant is most common, where vision changes occur more slowly.
 Those with the wet variant experience faster changes in vision.

 Vision can be affected by factors in the environment, but also by our lifestyle.
 The biggest risk factor for AMD in particular is considered to be smoking, but diet can also play a role in the development of the disease.
 In this article, we will therefore go through which nutrients are important for preventing AMD and other eye diseases that affect vision, such as cataracts or dry eyes.